tinkercademy-bootcamp/chat-project-balaji1029/exercise-5/README.md

 - What's an easy way to identify the changes in source code from one exercise to another?

+  - We can use `diff -qr ` across the directories to get the diff

 ## Using Classes

 - Here is one way to separate out the code into multiple files
 - Is this the best way to do it?

+  - There is no best way to do it?
+It all depends on how modularised and easy to browse the code is
 - What are the advantages and disadvantages?

+  - The advantages are that the functions are seperated according to the purpose and hence are easier to look for and work with

 ## Introduction to Namespace

 - There are different ways namespace is being used in this exercise
 - Which way is better?
 What are the advantages and disadvantages?

+  - The namespaces here is the convention suggested by the Rust book with the directory structure and gives a huge tree structure of directories when there are too many features in the program

 ## Abstracting Code into Classes